TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

 just as it is done in frontend TypoScript.
 The list of available variables and functions is different, though.

-The symfony expression language tends to throw warnings when sub arrays are checked in a condition that do not exist.
+The Symfony expression language tends to throw warnings when sub arrays are checked in a condition that do not exist.
 Use the :ref:`traverse <condition-function-traverse>`

 .. contents::